November 21, 2018

 Emerging in front of flashing video screens and a neon lit cross surrounded by smaller neon television sets, Ministry took the Warfield stage.
 Suddenly the doughy orange face of our idiot in chief flashed on the screens, slurring his slogan to the lemmings “We will maaake Amerrrrikkkkka greeaaaat aggggain…”

 While you can’t always judge a book by its cover, within the first minutes of the Ministry show (‘I Know Words’ into ‘Twilight Zone’), it was apparent what the band had in store.
 Lyrically it would be a growling, brutally scathing evisceration of the United States political system.
 Musically it would be a high volume aural assault of grinding guitars, buzzing synthesizers, and dizzying samples staggering over the top of an undercurrent of booming percussion.

-Form the onset Uncle Al was in prime form.
-Engaging his brethren into chaos, the GA floor came alive like a scene out of Mad Max Thunderdome.
+From the onset Uncle Al was in prime form.
+Coaxing his brethren into chaos, the GA floor came alive like a scene out of Mad Max Thunderdome.
 Stalking and snarling, wailing on harp and squealing on guitar, Jourgensen led his cronies through a fiery 90 minutes of current and past Ministry.

 The first half of the show was dedicated to new millennium Ministry.
 The band satiated the masses by binging and purging off of a menu of jagged industrial metal, highlighting cuts form the recent AmeriKKKant recording such as the blistering ‘Victims of a Clown’ and the uber-political abrasiveness of ‘Antifa’.